Optimizing importance weighting in the presence of sub-population shifts: Optimizing weights of existing importance weighting techniques for sub-population shifts

 Instead of minimizing the overall expected loss with respect to a test distribution, GDRO aims to minimize the largest expected loss per group.
 This means that there is no separate test distribution.
 The associated training procedure minimizes a weighted sum of expected losses per group, where the loss weights $\boldq = (q_1, q_2, \ldots, q_G)'$ are updated during training and larger weights are given to groups with a larger expected loss \citep{oren-etal-2019-distributionally, Sagawa_2020}.
 We apply the framework of optimized importance weighting to the GDRO objective.
 As in Section \ref{sec:gw_erm}, we work with group weights $\boldp.$ The model parameters are estimated via a weighted loss as in \Eqref{eq:parameter_estimation}, whereas the optimal weights are found by minimizing

-where (recall that) $\mathcal{P}_G$ is the $G$-dimensional probability simplex.
+where, as before, $\mathcal{P}_G$ is the $G$-dimensional probability simplex.
 The inner expectation of \Eqref{eq:GDRO_optimized_weights} is estimated with a validation set that is withheld from the data used to train the model parameters.
 The bi-level optimization procedure now consists of updating three quantities per update step: the model parameters $\boldtheta,$ the group weights $\boldp$ and the loss weights $\boldq.$ See Algorithm \ref{alg:GDRO_weights} in Appendix \ref{app:GDRO_details} for details.

 In the standard GDRO setting, the coefficients of the logistic regression are trained to minimize worst-group loss.
 This makes GDRO prone to overfitting \citep{Sagawa_2020}.
 We, instead, optimize the weights to minimize worst-group loss, whereas the model parameters are trained via \Eqref{eq:parameter_estimation}.
 In typical cases, because of the (much) lower dimension of the group weights, overfitting is less likely to be a problem, giving optimized weights an edge over standard GDRO.